creativegs/transact_pro/README.md

 Lightweight Ruby wrapper for communicating with TransactPro 1stpayments.net card payment API.

 ### What can this gem do?
-Currently core functionality is supported - single and recurring SMS payments with card details entered gateway-side or with HostedFields approach (zero hassle with [PCI compliance](https://www.pcisecuritystandards.org)), and payment outcome check request.
+Currently core functionality is supported - single and recurring SMS payments with card details entered gateway-side, and payment outcome check request.
 As of v1.0.0 (2018-01-04) the full functionality status list is:

 | Functionality  | method name | Page in doc  | Support in gem  | response data  |